CartoDB/dataservices-api/doc/geocoding_functions.md

 SELECT cdb_geocode_street_point('651 Lombard Street San Francisco California', NULL, NULL, 'USA')
 ```

+**Tip:** If you are using the Mapzen API for geocoding, see the integration details in the [Quickstart](http://docs.cartodb.com/cartodb-platform/dataservices-api/quickstart/#using-mapzen-for-geocoding-and-routing) section.

 ##### Update

 ```bash
 UPDATE {tablename} SET the_geom = cdb_geocode_street_point({street_name_column})
 ```

-**Tip:** See [Using Mapzen for Geocoding and Routing](http://docs.cartodb.com/cartodb-platform/dataservices-api/quickstart/#using-mapzen-for-geocoding-and-routing) if you are using the Mapzen API for geocoding.